-After receiving a physician’s approval and written certification, the last step to receiving a medical ID card is to fill out and submit an Application for the Therapeutic Use of Cannabis and submit it to the New Hampshire Department of Health and Human Services.
-This must be done within 60 days of receiving your written certification.
+After receiving a physician’s approval and written certification, the last step to obtaining an NH medical marijuana ID card is to fill out and submit an Application for the Therapeutic Use of Cannabis and submit it to the New Hampshire Department of Health and Human Services.
+This process must be done within 60 days of receiving your written certification.

-Along with this application, you will need to provide proof of residency, whether that’s a copy of your driver’s license (front only), state or federal government-issued ID showing your name and address, or any other document that has your name or address on it, such as a copy of your lease agreement, a utility bill, or previous tax documents.
+Along with this application, you will need to provide proof of residency.
+This proof could be a copy of your driver’s license (front only), state or federal government-issued ID showing your name and address.
+You could also provide any other document with your name or address on it, such as a copy of your lease agreement, a utility bill, or previous tax documents.

-Note: There is no online application.
+Note: There is no online application for New Hampshire medical marijuana.
 You will need to print off the application and send it in either via mail or in person.
 The application fee is $50, which is only payable via money order or check and must be sent in with your application.
 Processing times take up to three weeks.
-Once the application is approved and you receive your card in the mail (within 5 days of approval), it will be valid for 12 months.
+Once the application is approved and you receive your card in the mail (within five days of approval), it will be valid for 12 months.
 It will include your name, address, birth date, photo, and 10-digit registration number.

-Alternatively, if your application is not approved because it is deemed incomplete, you will be notified in writing within 10 business days, and you will have 30 days to submit the information that’s missing.
+Alternatively, suppose your application is not approved because it is deemed incomplete.
+In that case, you will be notified in writing within ten business days, and you will have 30 days to submit the missing information.

 Recommended CBD Products in New Hampshire

-CBD products are legal nationwide and can be purchased without an MMJ card.
+CBD products are legal nationwide and can be purchased without having an NH medical marijuana card.
 Heally delivers a wide range of CBD products across the US.
 These products make a great addition to a medical cannabis treatment plan.
 For added relief, try some of the recommended CBD products in NH below.